Department of Labor Logo United States Department of Labor

 • Establish official land and water boundaries for deeds, leases, and other legal documents and testify in court regarding survey work

-Surveyors also use Geographic Information Systems (GIS)—technology that allows surveyors to present spatial information visually as maps, reports, and charts.
-For example, a surveyor can overlay aerial or satellite images with GIS data, such as tree density in a given region, and create digital maps.
-They then use the results to advise governments and businesses on where to plan homes, roads, and landfills.
+In addition, surveyors use Geographic Information Systems (GIS) technology to present spatial information as visualizations in maps, reports, and charts.
+For example, a surveyor might overlay aerial or satellite images with GIS data, such as tree density in a region, and use Computer Aided Design (CAD) software to create digital maps.

-Surveyors also work with civil engineers, landscape architects, cartographers and photogrammetrists, and urban and regional planners to develop comprehensive design documents.
+Surveyors may be part of a crew that includes surveying technicians.
+These crews also work with civil engineers, landscape architects, cartographers and photogrammetrists, and urban and regional planners to develop comprehensive design documents.
+The documents have a variety of purposes, such as to advise local governments on where to plan and build roads.

 The following are examples of types of surveyors: